node-girls/workshop-2015/README.md

 # Hints and tips

+## Use the tests!
+* Take a look at the tests, and how they are structured.
+It may give you a hint on what your project should do.

 ## Refreshing your page
 * You might want to refresh the page automatically when you submit a blog post.
 One way to do it is to send back to your client a **302 status code**.
 A 302 status code basically says "redirect to whatever it says in the HTTP Location Header".